 - 4 quarts Roma (paste) tomatoes (1 half peck, about 6.5 lbs)

 - Preparation: heat oven to 175˚F, or its lowest setting.
 Wash tomatoes to remove any dust, and dry them.
 Line two half-sheet pans with parchment paper.

 - Cut the tomatoes in half lengthwise.
 Place cut side up on the pans; you should have enough to just fill two half-sheet pans.
 Drizzle the cut tomatoes very lightly with olive oil.

-Place pans in oven.
+- Place pans in oven.
 Roast overnight to dry, until the tomatoes are chewy, not crisp.
-This may take as long as 24 hours, depending on just how much moisture was in the tomatoes.
+This will take 12 hours, or possibly as long as 24 hours, depending on just how much moisture was in the tomatoes.